 There are lots more ideas on our website.

 Today's new ELI is 'Journey to the centre of the Earth - on a toilet roll; just how thin is the crust we live on?'
 We seldom stop to consider the true scale of many features of the Earth.
 This activity aims to enable pupils to visualise the thickness of the crust in relation to the rest of the Earth.
 It also helps them to appreciate the difference in depth between the oceanic crust and the continental crust.
 It introduces the terms 'lithosphere' and 'asthenosphere' to help in understanding plate tectonic theory.

 Other related activities about the structure of the Earth can be found on the website.

 A very popular ELI in October was 'How long does it take? - quick to very, very, very slow'.
 Some Earth processes are dangerously quick – but some are extremely slow.
 Help your pupils to understand how the rates of Earth processes differ by cutting out the cards provided and fitting them in the best places on the scale, also provided.

-This is one of many activities about volcanoes - all free to download from our website
+This is one of many ELI activities which help pupils to understand the enormity of geological time, all free to download from our website.